syncfusion-content/uwp-docs/uwp/DataGrid/Printing.md

 ## Printing using UIElement Rendering

-When you want to print the SfDataGrid with same appearance settings as in the display (Background and Foreground) or with custom appearance by writing styles.
+When you want to print the Data Grid with same appearance settings as in the display (Background and Foreground) or with custom appearance by writing styles.
-You can print SfDataGrid as it displayed in View by setting [PrintSettings.AllowPrintStyles](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.PrintSettings.html#Syncfusion_UI_Xaml_Grid_PrintSettings_AllowPrintStyles) to true.
+You can print Data Grid as it displayed in View by setting [PrintSettings.AllowPrintStyles](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Grid.PrintSettings.html#Syncfusion_UI_Xaml_Grid_PrintSettings_AllowPrintStyles) to true.

 {% tabs %}
 {% highlight c# %}